-Permission to agency-administer projects, with an estimated value of $50,000 and over, must be obtained by Western from the Connecticut Department of Construction Services (formerly the Department of Public Works) prior to procuring services for the construction, renovation, repair or alteration of any of its facilities.
+Permission to agency-administer projects requiring architectural and/or engineering consulting services, or with an estimated value of $50,000 and over, must be obtained by Western from the Connecticut Department of Construction Services (formerly the Department of Public Works) prior to procuring services for the construction, renovation, repair or alteration of any of its facilities.

 Requests for Proposals (RFP)